kuadmu/2020SIGIR/README.md

 This is the data sample for 'Quality-Sensitive Training!
 Social Advertisement Generation by Leveraging User Click Behavior'.

-Note that both the input and output together contain 50,000 pairs of (raw) product titles and relevant descriptions.
+Note that both the input and output together contain 50,000 pairs of (raw) product titles and relevant descriptions (in Chinese).

 @inproceedings{wang2019quality,
   title={Quality-Sensitive Training!
 Social Advertisement Generation by Leveraging User Click Behavior},